 Marcus Harbourne – Health & Safety Executive & Operations Director

-Marcus Harbourne first visited the museum in 2016, and like many before him, was captivated by the sights and sounds he experienced there.
+Marcus first visited the museum in 2016, and like many before him, was captivated by the sights and sounds he experienced there.
 Marcus joined the Museum as a tour guide, and latterly, became a trustee.
-Marcus’ working life has been spent in the licensed retail industry, including being a manager for Forte Hotels for 5 years, with Courage Brewing as an area manager responsible for the day to day running of some 28 public houses, and Morland Brewery in 1983 as a Business Development Manager for 15 large catering outlets.
+His working life has been spent in the licensed retail industry, including being a manager for Forte Hotels for 5 years, with Courage Brewing as an area manager responsible for some 28 public houses, and Morland Brewery in 1983 as a Business Development Manager for 15 large catering outlets.
 In 1998, Marcus set up his own consultancy - Harborne Innpact Services, providing training on all aspects of hospitality, catering, licensing law, premises licencing and heath and safety best practice - all skills which have been of enormous practical help to the Musical Museum in recent years.

 Marcus still runs his company, and covers some 25,000 miles a year in the delivery of various contracts.
 He is an active member of his local church and a long-standing governor of an independent school in High Wycombe as well as President of the school's PTA.